elixir-lang/elixir/README.md

     _ = 1
     _   % => Raises that variable '_' is unbound

-However, sometimes having several occurrences of `_` in the same expression is confusing, so you can do this instead:
+Sometimes having several occurrences of `_` in the same expression is confusing, so you can do this instead:

     {x, _y, _z} = {1, 2, 3}